cjdbarlow/bedside-notebook/assessment/anaesthetic/pre-anaesthetic.md

 #Pre-Anaesthetic Assessment

 *This section covers identification of medical issues that influence anaesthetic technique and outcome.
-Management of identified issues is covered under [perioperative management](/anaesthesia/periop/periop-management.md).*
+Management of identified issues is covered under [perioperative management](/anaesthesia/periop/periop-management.md), and assessment of the paediatric patient is covered under [paediatric anaesthetic assessment](/assessment/anaesthetic/paeds.md).*

 Preoperative assessment can be divided into:
 * History